 What does milk taste like when you toast it?
 A little bit like caramel, a little bit like graham crackers.

-Silk road adventure with saffron, star anise, & cardamom in coconut milk.
+A silk road adventure with lemon, saffron, star anise, and fresh cardamom in coconut cream.

 Stick with one flavor or go crazy and choose two or *gasp* three flavors.
 It's your milkshake.

 His first love, brewing beer, is what brought him to Portland for an internship at Portland Brewing.
 He fell in love with the rain, but he couldn't find a place to get a good scoop of ice cream.